Matho/refinerycms-registrations/readme.md

 ## License

-Refinery CMS Photo Gallery engine is released under the MIT license.
+Refinery CMS Registrations engine is released under the MIT license.
 Created by Martin Markech.